-• Funding levels will be awarded in accordance with the SBA/NIH implementation of the Re-Authorization PL 112-81 signed December 31, 2011.

-- Applications that address issues relevant to the strategic plan will be strongly favored.
+- Funding levels will be awarded in accordance with the NIH implementation of the SBIR/STTR Reauthorization Act of 2011 (P.L.
+112-81). - Applications that address issues relevant to the strategic plan will be strongly favored.
 The strategic plan identifies the following criteria for high priority: technology development; methods development; comprehensiveness; and ability to scale. - The impact score, timeliness of the project, and program priorities will be major considerations in funding applications that may be taken out of priority order. - Institute-negotiated cost reductions for new and competing awards, beyond those recommended by peer review, will be handled on a case-by-case basis. - No escalation will be granted for inflationary increases.